top of page

 On the day there will be individual guidance sheets on each of these; please read them.
 Each process takes several people.
 Ideally everyone ends the day knowing all of the jobs so they can help newcomers next time.

-1. Washing: Working with 4 to 6 around the water trough, you are cleaning and removing the odd bad apple to provide nice clean apples for juicing.
+1. Washing: First job is selecting and blending the apple mix to avoid very sweet or very sharp batches.
+Then working with 4 to 6 around the trough, you are cleaning and removing the odd bad apple to provide nice clean apples for juicing.
 The apples are used whole and do not have to be destalked, dried, peeled, cored or chopped.

 2. Scratting: The scratter is like a giant food processor and reduces the apples to pulp in moments.
 The scratter is switched on then clean apples are poured in the top and the pulp collected at the bottom.
 Ascorbic acid can be mixed in to prevent discolouration if required.
 It will take about 3 people to operate and can shred 40kg of fruit in a couple of minutes.

-5. Pasteurising: The bottles receive a lid placed loosely and then are put into a water bath pasteuriser, which holds 13 bottles.
-The temperature is brought to 70C then the timer set to 20 minutes.
+5. Pasteurising: The bottles receive a lid screwed on loosely and then are put into a water bath pasteuriser, which holds 13 bottles.
+The temperature is brought to 72C then the timer set to 20 minutes.
 We should have 5 of these giving a throughput of about 120 bottles per hour.
 Pasteurised juice should last 3 years but the flavour starts to degrade in about a year.

 Bottles:

-The hall owns 65 dozen glass bottles you can borrow for your apple juice.
+The hall owns glass bottles you can borrow for your apple juice.
 They must be washed and dried and returned to the hall after use.
 They cost the project about £1 each and will need to be replaced as they get broken lost etc. Or bring your own bottles.
 They should be sealable if you want to pasteurise.
-It’s early days so we are just guessing what volumes of juice we’ll be dealing with.
-For example if demand is high and you want to produce more than, say, 6 dozen bottles you’ll almost certainly have to source your own bottles.
-But please let us know so we can decide how to proceed.

 If you want to keep your juice absolutely untreated which is quickest and easiest, bring plastic milk containers and then freeze them at home.
 If you just leave them out at room temperature they will start to ferment in a few days though.